Woodstock, Vermont: Layout and design

 In his City Life: Urban Expectations in a New World, Canadian author and architect Witold Rybczynski extensively analyzes the layout of the town and the informal and unwritten rules which determined it.
 According to Rybczynski:

 The author goes on to explicate some of the informal rules, such as that buildings stand close to the sidewalk, in the case of businesses, or ten to fourteen feet behind for homes; that plots are generally deep and narrow, keeping street frontages roughly equivalent; commercial buildings stand side by side, with only important buildings with a public function—the library or courthouse, for instance—being free-standing objects.
 Rybczynsk points out that there is no zoning in Woodstock, and "buildings with different functions sat—and still sit today—side by side on the same streets", with practical exceptions such as the slaughterhouse and the gasworks.

 The Rockefellers have had an enormous impact on the overall character of the town as it exists today.
 They helped preserve the 19th century architecture and the rural feel.
-They built the Woodstock Inn, a center point for the town.
+In the late 1960s they tore down the landmark Woodstock Inn, a Victorian treasure reconstructed in 1892 from the old Eagle Hotel, which served as a center point for the town, and built a charming neo-colonial edifice farther back from the street.
 Laurance and Mary French Rockefeller also had the village's power lines buried underground.
 To protect their ridgeline views, the town adopted an ordinance creating a Scenic Ridgeline District in order to protect the aesthetics and the views of the town.
 It was updated in 2007.

 Woodstock was named "The Prettiest Small Town in America" by the Ladies Home Journal magazine, and in 2011, North and South Park Street and one block of Elm Street won an award for great streetscape by the American Planning Association's "Great Places in America" program.
 APA looks at street form and composition, street character and personality and the overall street environment and sustainable practices.

 Geography

 According to the United States Census Bureau, the town has a total area of 115.6 sqkm, of which 114.9 sqkm is land and 0.7 sqkm, or 0.63%, is water.
 The Ottauquechee River flows through the town.

 Woodstock is crossed by U.S. Route 4, Vermont Route 12 and Vermont Route 106.
 Interstate 89 does not pass through the town, it is served by exit 1 in nearby Quechee.
-It is bordered the town of Pomfret to the north, Hartford to the northeast, Hartland to the east, Reading to the south, and Bridgewater to the west.
+It is bordered by the town of Pomfret to the north, Hartford to the northeast, Hartland to the east, Reading to the south, and Bridgewater to the west.

 Woodstock is a three-hour drive from Boston and is 250 mi away from New York City.
 It is easily accessible via car or plane to Rutland or Lebanon Airports.
 Vermont Translines operates a daily intercity bus route between Rutland and Lebanon, stopping in Woodstock along the way.
 The closest regular public transportation hubs are in White River Junction (12 mi east) and Rutland (48 mi west).